middlebury/college-handbook/content/iii-policies-for-the-language-schools/c-financial-policies/c-1-fees.md

 **Extra Course Fees**

-The payment of tuition fees entitle students to enroll in three full courses at the graduate level (six-week session), or one level of the intensive language program (seven- or eight-week session).
+The payment of tuition fees entitles students to enroll in three full courses at the graduate level (six-week session), or one level of the intensive language program (seven- or eight-week session).
 Students may be permitted to take an extra course by special permission of the director of the students' Language School.

-If a student receives permission to take an extra course for credit, the student must pay an extra course fee of $2,425.
+If a student receives permission to take an extra course for credit, the student must pay an extra course fee; contact the School Assistant Director for extra course fee information.
 There is no fee adjustment for a student carrying less than a full load of studies.

 **Doctoral Student Fees**

 Doctor of Modern Languages students who live on campus during the summer to consult with their advisers, audit classes prior to examinations, or defend their dissertations pay for prorated room and board only.

-The dissertation fee for students defending in 2022 is $3,195, payable at the time the dissertation is submitted.
+There is a dissertation fee for students defending, payable at the time the dissertation is submitted; contact the School Assistant Director for dissertation fee information.

 **Special Fees**